boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

 ### Create an AWS Open Search data source in Live mode
 After clicking the data source, the NEW DATA SOURCE configuration panel opens.
 Follow the given steps to create an Open Search data source: <br/>
 1. Enter a name and description (optional) for the data source.
-2. To connect to an Amazon Web Service hosted Open Search instance, please use connection type as Open Distro.
+2. To connect to an Amazon Web Service hosted Open Search instance, please use the connection type as Open Distro.
 3. Enter a valid Open Search `server` or `hostname` in the Server Name text box.
-4. Enter the `port`, in which the server is running in the port text box.
+4. Enter the `port` in which the server is running in the port text box.
 5. Choose the `Live` mode option for this connection.
 6. Enter a valid `username` in the Username text box.
 7. Enter a valid `password` in the Password text box.